Tips for A Successful Adoption

 Meeting Your New Dog

 Try to have the entire family meet the new dog together.
-I have often seen a spouse treated as a stranger once the dog meets that spouse for the first in the new home, late at night, or after work, instead of having met the spouse while in foster care and then all going home together.
-The stranger in this instance will not belong in the dog’s new home yet and will have to work harder to earn the dog’s respect sometimes.
+I have often seen a spouse treated as a stranger once the dog meets that spouse for the first in the new home, late at night or after work, instead of having met everyone while in foster care and then all going home together.
+The stranger in this instance will not belong in the dog’s new home yet and will sometimes have to work harder to earn the dog’s respect.

 Make it a point to not stare at your new dog.
 Little eye contact in the beginning of your relationship is advisable.
 As the dog learns to trust you, then begin working on the “watch me” eye contact command.
 Dogs can find prolonged eye contact very challenging or threatening.

-Try not to let the family members hug the dog or put their face close to the dog’s face.
-Remember that this dog doesn’t know who you are, yet.
-To the dog, you are someone who is being kind and friendly, but your dog feels stressed and needy.
-To overstep the boundaries, even accidentally, can be setting the dog up for failure in the new home.
-So, give the dog some space and the dog will bond in due time.
-Hugs and kisses are truly “down the road” in time.
+Try not to let the family members hug the dog or put their faces close to the dog’s face.
+Remember that this dog doesn’t know who you are yet.
+To the dog, you are someone who is being kind and friendly, but the dog also feels stressed and needy.
+To overstep the bound- aries, even accidentally, can be setting the dog up for failure in the new home.
+So give the dog some space and they will bond in due time.
+Hugs and kisses should truly be down the road.

 Bringing Your New Dog Home

-Keep your dog on leash inside the house for the first few hours.
-Take it into the yard, on leash, let the dog explore and get its bearings, all on leash.
-Let the dog off leash in the house only after you and the dog have explored it thoroughly.
+Keep your dog on leash for the first few hours.
+Introduce them to the yard and the house, on leash.
+Then allow the dog to explore on their own, with leash dragging (making it easier to get ahold of the dog if need be).
+Let the dog look around and get their bearings, all with leash affixed.
+Let the dog off leash in the house and yard only after they have explored it thoroughly.

-Once you have the dog at home, leave the dog alone.
-Do not pat the dog often; do not overwhelm the dog thinking you are reassuring it.
-Try not to let the dog be overwhelmed by visitors who have all come to see the new addition, give the new dog some space and some time to adjust.
+Once you have the dog at home, leave them alone.
+Do not pat the dog often; do not overwhelm the dog thinking you are reassuring them.
+Try to not let the dog be overwhelmed by visitors who have all come to see the new addition.
+Give the new dog some space and some time to adjust.
 After all, he or she will be with you for many years.

-Let the dog come to you once it has checked out the house and yard.
-I often suggest people sit and watch television for a while and leave the dog to explore, ALWAYS keeping your eye on where the dog is, of course, and let the dog be the one to look for companionship, affection, or comfort from you, rather than the other way around.
+Let the dog come to you once they have checked out the house and yard.
+I often suggest people sit and watch television for a while and leave the dog to explore, ALWAYS keeping your eye on where the dog is, of course.
+Let the dog be the one to look for companionship, affection, or comfort from you, rather than the other way around.

 From the start, show the dog what the boundaries are.
-If you do not want the dog to get on the couch, do not allow it there – you can tell the dog off, leave it or no, firmly but calmly.
-Do not however, use force with the dog.
+If you do not want the dog to get on the couch, do not allow them there – you can tell the dog “off,” “leave it” or “no,” firmly but calmly.
+Do not use force with the dog!

 Introductions & Socializing